apache/calcite/site/_docs/docker_images.md

 image is not directly useful for end users; it is useful for those who want to use Avatica with a database of their choosing.

-This Docker image will be deployed to the [Apache Dockerhub account](https://hub.docker.com/r/apache/) after the release of 1.10.0 and will be updated for future releases of Avatica.
+This Docker image is deployed to the [Apache Docker Hub account](https://hub.docker.com/r/apache/calcite-avatica) and is updated for each release of Avatica.

 ### Database-specific Docker Images